Things to Do in Phuket in 48 hours

 Now you can go back to your room and collapse.
 The pillows will mould around your head so you feel like you are sleeping on clouds.

-Day 2 – Phang Ngha Bay and Kata Beach
+Day 2: Phang Ngha Bay Boat Tour

 Your day will start early so first stop will be the poolside breakfast buffet.
 Eat up as today is a BIG day!